Edition Spielwiese

 Edition Spielwiese is a publisher of board and card games that is based in Berlin, Germany.
 The company publishes a range of games, encompassing various genres and complexity levels, sourced from both new and established designers.

 History and background

 Edition Spielwiese was established as an extension of the Spielwiese café, a gaming venue in Berlin.

+The first title published by Edition Spielwiese was Cottage Garden by Uwe Rosenberg, which was presented at Spiel in Essen in 2016.
+Memoarrr! by Carlo Bortolini was placed on the recommendation list for the Spiel des Jahres in 2018.
+Nova Luna, also by Uwe Rosenberg, was nominated for the Spiel des Jahres in 2020.
+In 2021, MicroMacro: Crime City received the Spiel des Jahres critics’ award.